Fenzland/BetterJS/docs/map-and-set/getOrSet.md

 BetterJS provide `Map.prototype.getOrSet` help you to avoid the repeating work, and do this with a single method.

+This method accept 2 or 3 arguments:
+The first is the `key`; the second is `generator` callback, will called when the map not has the key, and the return value will set to the map with the key;
+the third one named `afterSetting`, which is optional, will run after the generator run and the value set to the map.

+There is also `WeakMap.prototype.getOrSet`, and when you pass a privitive key, it just to calculate every time and return the value. and never run afterSetting.

 ## Usage

 ```javascript